 View this link to begin a practice for developing commitment.

-View this link to better understand how to develop imagination.
+View this link to better understand how to develop reflection.

 With the practice of rigorous focus and attention, I can cut through noise and distractions to recognize small details.
 I can accurately tell the difference between similar things, and choose wisely among competing needs, concerns, and priorities to gain clarity.